-If you have started saving for retirement, you’re definitely ahead of the curve.
+For members of the military community, income sources such as Thrift Savings Plan (TSP) investments, a pension, or VA benefits may help you feel more financially secure in retirement.
 However, you could still be engaging in some of the biggest retirement planning mistakes — without even realizing it.
-How can you save enough to thoroughly enjoy your ‘golden years,’ without hurting your finances in the meantime?
+How can you enjoy your “golden years,” without hurting your finances in the meantime?
 Here are 4 retirement planning mistakes worth avoiding:

 Mistake #1: Focusing on the Return Rate

-If you have an investment that produces a high rate of return, it’s easy to get caught up in always pursuing that outcome.
-However, be wary of that type of bias, as it could negatively impact your future investments.
-Rather than chasing rates of returns, shift your focus to creating a diversified portfolio that spreads out investments through a variety of fund types.
-This might include balanced, index, equity, or global.
-Working with a financial advisor that helps you diversify your portfolio can help protect your retirement savings if/when the economy goes sideways.
-Plus, they’ll help you discover investments that match your retirement goals and risk tolerance.
+If you’re targeting a high return, it can be easy to get caught up in chasing that outcome.
+Don’t let your focus on high-yield, high-risk investments get in the way of diversification.
+Rather than pursuing rates of return, shift your focus to creating a portfolio that spreads out investments through a variety of fund types.
+This might include balanced, index, equity, or global funds.
+Working with a financial advisor can help protect your retirement savings during times of market volatility.
+Plus, they can monitor and rebalance your portfolio over time to help keep it in line with your timeline, retirement goals and risk tolerance.

 Mistake #2: Retiring Too Early

-According to the Center for Retirement Research at Boston College, the median retirement account balance for 55 to 64-year-olds was just over $110,000.
-If this money had to stretch over 20 to 25 years (which it likely will as people are living longer), it amounts to just over $400 per month to live on.
-We can see this is just not realistic in today’s world.
+According to a study by the Center for Retirement Research at Boston College, the median retirement account balance was just over $110,000 for 55- to 64-year-olds.
+If this money had to stretch 20 to 25 years — which it likely will as people are living longer — it amounts to just over $400 per month to live on, which is unrealistic in today’s world.

 To save more, start by creating a budget that incorporates automatic savings and cuts out unnecessary spending.
 You can also invest in your TSP or 401(k) through your employer, and put aside extra money with each raise or bonus.
 Working with an experienced financial advisor who understands military income can help shed light on additional strategies to boost your retirement savings.